 Materials are perpetually moving.
 Everything that is material must occupy a space, and movement means that that the axis of time is within.
 The property of‘Plain’ only exists in the “moment” of our thoughts, like a flying bird rendered immobile.
 In this “moment”, we can also only use our imagination to ponder the whole picture of flatness.

 Bi Rongrong often consciously or unconsciously adopts some wave patterns and the curiosity drive her to reuse and restructure these patterns, so these patterns gradually created more various forms, like new geometric shapes, color gradient, curve, spiral and so on, and the connections between them and the space.
-And then the wave pattern itself seems to be no longer important because the construction relationship has generated during the process.

 The artist considers the exhibition to be a site-specific project exploring four key concepts: ‘individual consciousness’, ‘collective consciousness’, ‘public consciousness’, and ‘ultimate consciousness’.
 Each concept corresponds to a floor in the museum, from the second floor up to the sixth floor, as visitors embark on a sensorial journey of ‘consciousness’.